posixx/home_assistant_custom_envoy/README.md

-This is a HACS custom integration for enphase envoys with firmware version 7.X.
+This is a HACS custom integration for enphase envoys.
 This integration is based upon the integration of @briancmpbll with the following modifications:

 - Data is refreshed every 30 seconds
 - Works for D5 as well as D7 firmware